Region Västra Götaland investing in a knowledge center in Skaraborg

 The aim of the project is to further develop and reinforce the already existing laboratory for driveline systems to electric vehicles by expanding in the open collaborative environment of ASSAR in Skövde.
 Through the project, ASSAR will be able to take a further step as an international center for research and development within production processes for electrical drivelines.
 The build-up of knowledge that takes place between manufacturing companies, their suppliers and academic partners is a decisive factor for them to be able to strengthen their positions in international competition.

-“Through the project, we will continue to expand in a lab environment which already exists in ASSAR to support the development of production processes for electrical drivelines within the motor industry.
-The decision shows that ASSAR is a “Center of Excellence” in which education, innovation and research really provide new solutions for industry” CEO Leif Pehrsson, IDC West Sweden AB continues.
+“Through the public fundings, we will continue to expand the laboratory in ASSAR Industrial Innovation Arena in order to support the development of production processes for electrical drivelines for automotive industry.
+The granted funding firmly establish that ASSAR is a “Center of Excellence” where education, innovation and research excels at providing new solutions for industry” says CEO Leif Pehrsson, IDC West Sweden AB.

 “The manufacturing industry is undergoing a huge technological shift in the form of electrification.
 This technology should be able to be manufactured in Västra Götaland.
 Resources are needed which will make it possible and strengthen the manufacturing industry.
 Climate transition demands innovative environments such as IDC and ASSAR.
 The investment in a production technical lab for electrical drivelines means that important development work that Region Västra Götaland has contributed with for several years can be further intensified” according to Kristina Jonäng, (Center Party), Chairperson, Regional Development Committee of Västra Götaland region.